YunJ1e/SimpleFunction/README.md

 # SimpleFunction
-Simple function implementations
+Simple Function Implementations

-Just trying to do some exercises to keep myself always being a study mode
+Just trying to do some exercises to keep myself always being in a study mode